PSG News: Edinson Cavani a doubt for Man United clash after coming off with thigh complaint | Goal.com

 First indications suggested that the forward felt discomfort in his right thigh, and post-match Thomas Tuchel confirmed a muscle injury, though the severity is something that is unknown at the current time.

-"No, I dont have good news for you," Tuchel told reporters.
+"No, I don't have good news for you," Tuchel told Canal +.
 "It's not the big muscle, but a muscle is affected anyway.
 We must wait.
-I didnt see him or talk to the doctor.
+I didn't see him or talk to the doctor.

 "Honestly, I don't know if he will be here on Tuesday.
 If he leaves us at half-time, I'm afraid it's serious.
 The sight of the injury worries me.
 It is definitely not a good sign."